-The Company has adopted the principles and code provisions of the CG Code contained in Appendix 14 to the Listing Rules as the basis of the Company's corporate governance practices.
+The Company has adopted the principles and code provisions of the CG Code as the basis of the Company's corporate governance practices.

-The Company has in place a corporate governance framework and has established a set of policies and procedures based on the CG Code contained in Appendix 14 of the Listing Rules.
+The Company has in place a corporate governance framework and has established a set of policies and procedures based on the CG Code.
 Such policies and procedures provide the infrastructure for enhancing the Board's ability to implement governance and exercise proper oversight on business conduct and affairs of the Company.

-In the opinion of the Directors, throughout the year ended 31 December 2020, the Company has complied with all the code provisions as set out in the CG Code.
+In the opinion of the Directors, throughout the year ended 31 December 2021, the Company has complied with all the code provisions as set out in the CG Code.